Augie, Nigeria

-Augie is a Local Government Area in Kebbi State, Nigeria.
-Its headquarters are in the town of Augie.
+Augie is a town and Local Government Area in Kebbi State, Nigeria.

 The major language groups are Hausa, Fulani and Zabarma, and the population is predominantly Muslim.

 It has an area of 1,185 km^{2} and a population of 117,287 at the 2006 census.

 The postal code of the area is 861.

-Geography
+Geography, Climate, Temperature

-Augie Local Government Area encompasses a total expanse of 1,185 square kilometers and experiences two well-defined seasons: the rainy season and the dry season.
-The average temperature in the area hovers around 32 degrees Celsius, while the humidity level is estimated at 30 percent.
-Wind speed within Augie LGA typically averages around 7 kilometers per hour.
+Augie Local Government Area encompasses a total expanse of 1,185 square kilometres or 485 square miles and experiences two well-defined seasons: the rainy season and the dry season.
+The average temperature in the area hovers around 32 degrees Celsius or 89.6 degrees Fahrenheit, while the humidity level is estimated at 30 percent.
+Wind speed within Augie LGA typically averages around 7 kilometers per hour or 4.3 miles per hour.